 Head shape and color plays a major role in distinguishing the American alligator from the American crocodile.
 Alligators possess a broad, rounded snout, and when their mouths are closed, their lower teeth are no longer visible.
 They are covered in armored plates known as scutes and have vertically flattened tails.
 Colors can vary throughout adult and juvenile alligator populations.
 Adult alligators are often dark grey in color with a lighter colored underside, and juvenile alligators have light-colored strips on their sides in order to camouflage themselves with their surrounding environment.

 Contrary to popular belief, Alligators are not green in color.
 This misconception stems from the environment alligators are found in, typically involving green algae and floating vegetation that can stick to their backs.
-In terms of length, female alligators are usually 10 feet or less, but males do have the ability to grow larger than that.
+In terms of length, female alligators are usually ten feet or less, but males do have the ability to grow larger than that.

 The main threat that the American alligator faces in the destruction and degradation of wetland habitats.
-The Honey Island Swamp works hard to ensure that these reptiles can live freely and safely by protecting approximately 34,869 of its 70,000 acres by making it government sanctioned as a permanently protected wildlife area.
+The Honey Island Swamp works hard to ensure that these reptiles can live freely and safely, protecting approximately 34,869 of its 70,000 acres by making it government sanctioned as a permanently protected wildlife area.